System Requirements - Logi Info

 Using the minimum configuration as a starting point, the following factors will determine the processor requirements for your production environment:

-- High Concurrency - If you anticipate end-user concurrency of greater than 10%, increase the number of cores by 25% to 50% of the minimum.
+- High Concurrency - If you anticipate end-user concurrency of greater than 10%, increase the number of cores by 25% to 50% of the Minimum Configuration Cores.

 - Application Complexity - If you judge that your application is complex, based on the considerations presented earlier (e.g. high number of visualizations in a single page, complex workflows, and complex data processing at the app tier), we recommend that you assess the impact of that complexity on overall performance and sizing.
-It is not unusual to add an additional 25% to 100% of the baseline number of cores to ensure good performance.
+It is not unusual to add an additional 25% to 100% of the Minimum Configuration Cores to ensure better performance.

-- High Availability - Load-balanced, high-availability systems will required an increased core count.
-It's typical for large enterprises to deploy an additional 50% to 100% of the baseline number of cores based on the target service level.
+- High Availability - Load-balanced, high-availability systems will require an increased core count.
+It is typical for Large Enterprises to deploy an additional 50% to 100% of the Minimum Configuration Cores based on the target service level.

 In addition to the primary production environment, other environments should be appropriately sized as well: